 You may be eligible for financial assistance from the federal and provincial government through the Canada Student Loans and Nova Scotia Student Loans programs.
 You only need to submit one application.
 Contact Student Assistance at the Department of Labour and Advanced Education for further information – you can even apply online.
 Canada Student Loans and Nova Scotia Student Assistance also offer helpful financial resources and tools to make getting and paying off a loan easier.

 The Financial Consumer Agency of Canada (FCAC) has created a number of resources and tools designed to help Canadians become more familiar with financial management strategies including a number of additional online video modules about financial basics that allow you to learn and investigate at your own pace.
 The modules are designed to answer your questions about topics including: budgeting, understanding credit, and saving and investing.

 You can also explore the "Your Financial Toolkit", which is another self-paced video module option.
 It includes additional information about mortgages, income taxes, and retirement.

 Student Lingo offers on-demand student success workshops on many relevant topics including financial literacy.
 Check out Financial Literacy: Smart Money Skills for College & Beyond.

 It also includes a number of free tools and calculators.
 Check out the "paying for education" section for a student debt calculator and student budget worksheet.

-Talk to a Student Services representative at your campus about these and other resources available to help you!
+Speak with your Student Services Advisor about these and other resources available to help you!